top of page

 • Have a list of emergency contacts ready.

-• Practice Self-Care: Prioritize activities that support your mental and physical health, such as exercising, meditating, or journaling.
+• Practice Self-Care: Prioritise activities that support your mental and physical health, such as exercising, meditating, or journaling.

 • Educate Yourself: Read about abuse dynamics to better understand your situation and options.